-Here’s my guide to 10 free museums that should be on your London itinerary.
+Here’s my guide to 10 amazing free museums in London.
 London is literally overflowing with fantastic museums displaying world class art, ranging from the prehistoric to modern periods.
-You could spend a lifetime visiting them all.
-They're rich, diverse, and endlessly fascinating.
+Whatever your art geekery, London has an outlet for it.

 You may have to buy tickets for special exhibitions.
 But, for the most part, you can soak up exquisite art without emptying your wallet.

 If you want a virtual preview, the museums have parts of their collections on Google Arts & Culture.

-The 10 Best Free Museums in London
+10 Best Free Museums in London

 1. Tate Modern, London’s Modern Art Museum

 One of my favorite spots in London is the Tate Modern.
 Opened in 2000, it’s housed in the former Bankside Power Station.
 The industrial look seems fitting for its cutting edge art.
 In 2016, the museum was expanded, renovated, and a viewing terrace was added.

 Today, the Tate Modern is home to room after room of world famous international modern and contemporary art.
 It’s not just limited to paintings either.

 They’re installations, sculptures, films, and photography.
 The Tate Modern is organized by theme, and isn’t chronological.